sudar/Arduino-Makefile/README.md

     MONITOR_PORT  = com3
     BOARD_TAG     = mega2560

+On Windows (using MSYS and PuTTY), you might want to set the following extra parameters:

+    MONITOR_CMD   = putty
+    MONITOR_PARMS = 8,1,n,N

 On Arduino 1.5.x installs, you should set the architecture to either `avr` or `sam` and if using a submenu CPU, then also set that:

 	ARCHITECTURE  = avr